xznhj8129/MSP-Arduino/README.md

 This library provides an interface for communicating with INAV flight controllers using the MultiWii Serial Protocol (MSP).
 It is designed for use with Arduino-compatible microcontrollers like the ESP32, enabling communication for telemetry display, configuration, mission management, and more.

+main.cpp provides the basic example of usage, will change significantly as the proper API between MSP communication and user script is figured out.

 This is an enhanced version based on the original MSP library by Fabrizio Di Vittorio.
 It is meant to use INAV source code directly for enums and defines.

 ## Features